InternLM/xtuner/README.md

 ### Chat

-We support the chat with pretrained / fine-tuned LLMs.
+We support to chat with pretrained / fine-tuned LLMs.

 - With the pretrained HuggingFace LLM, and the corresponding HuggingFace adapter fine-tuned from XXX